trezzuri/erpnext-docs/docs/en/introduction/do-i-need-an-erp.md

 # Do I Need an ERP?

-ERPNext is a modern tool that covers not only accounting, but also all other business functions, on an integrated platform.
+SOMA is a modern tool that covers not only accounting, but also all other business functions, on an integrated platform.
 It has many benefits over both traditional accounting as well as ERP applications.